restfulapi/restful-api/readme.markdown

 The plugin uses the Content-Type header to determine the type of the resource representation sent in a request.
 It uses the (first) Accept header to determine the type of resource representation that should be used in the response.
 The Content-Type and Accept headers on a request are not required to match.

 ###Unsupported media types
-If a request specified an unsupported media type in the Accept header, the plugin will respond with a 406 status code.
+If a request specified an unsupported media type in the Accept header, for a request that returns a reponse body, the plugin will respond with a 406 status code.
-If the request specified an unsupported media type in the Content-Type header, the plugin will respond with a 415 status code.
+If the request specified an unsupported media type in the Content-Type header, for a request that processes a request body, the plugin will respond with a 415 status code.
+A delete operation does not return a response body, and will not return a 406 regardless of the Accept header.
+Request bodies for list and show operations are ignored (and will not generate a 415) regardless of the Content-Type header.

 ###Response envelope.
 Any response body will be one of the following: